 Start by stepping up your exfoliation.
 That can help get rid of dry, dull skin while fading age spots.
 Next, swap out your moisturizer.
 As the weather warms up, we need a lighter lotion as opposed to winter’s heavy creams.
-Our Calming Moisture is perfect-it helps reduce inflammation and redness while providing just the right amount of moisture.
+Our Calming Moisture is perfect-it helps reduce inflammation and redness while providing just the right amount of moisture and improving skin radiance.
 Plus it has beta glucan to help promote collagen production, which we all need to keep skin firm.

 If you’re dealing with hyperpigmentation, try a natural lightening cream to help fade the dark blotches.
 You can also make your own with ingredients like papaya, honey, pumpkin, yogurt, citrus fruits, and potato juice.

 All these things can help refresh and rejuvenate your skin, but what you really need for that bright spring look is a more taught, firm, and youthful appearance.
 Winter tends to drag skin down, exacerbating wrinkles, sagging, and bagging, so when spring comes around, you want to find ways to help skin bounce back again.